 Whether fighting rival pirates in hand-to-hand combat on the deck of a sailing rig, attacking a merchantman with a hold full of riches to plunder, or sending an entire fleet of ships against an enemy armada, naval combat plays a significant role throughout the campaign.

 Battles at sea are handled in one of two ways: personal combat (fighting on board a ship) and ship combat (battle between two or more individual ships).
 The rules for the latter are detailed on this page.

-Naval combat is organized into rounds and turns.
+Naval combat is organized into rounds and turns like normal combat.
 Each round in ship-scale encounters represents six minutes in the game world.
 During a ship-scale round, each vessel takes a turn.
 The order is determined at the beginning of the encounter, after the vessels have closed with one another.